RunestoneInteractive/rs/docs/source/developing.rst

 * Build the various Runestone servers and run them

 If you are interested in deploying a production version of Runestone to serve books, begin by setting up a development environment.
 Once you are confident in that process, the :ref:`moving to production instructions<moving-to-production>` will help you set up a production ready server.

+To get started with getting the Runestone code go to the following page :ref:`<https://runestone-monorepo.readthedocs.io/en/latest/structure.html>`.